 How to Receive a VHIC

 Veterans must be enrolled in the VA health care system to receive a VHIC.
-To enroll, effective immediately, Veterans who served in a theater of combat operations after November 11, 1998, can complete applications for enrollment in VA health care by telephone without the need for a signed paper application.
-All other Veterans may apply by phone starting July 5, 2016.
-You may also apply for enrollment online at www.va.gov/healthbenefits/enroll, call 1-877-222-VETS (8387) Monday – Friday from 8 a.m. to 8 p.m.
-ET., or in person at your local VA medical facility.
-Once your enrollment is verified, you may have your picture taken at your local VA medical center, so that a VHIC can be mailed to you.
+To enroll, you can complete an application for enrollment in VA health care by telephone without the need for a signed paper application.
+Just call 1-877-222-VETS (8387) Monday through Friday from 8 a.m. until 8 p.m.
+Eastern.
+You can also apply for VA healthcare benefits online at www.va.gov/healthbenefits/enroll, or in person at your local VA medical facility.
+Once your enrollment is verified, you can have your picture taken at your local VA medical center, and a VHIC will be mailed to you.

-Increased Security - Two Forms of Identification Are Needed to Receive a VHIC
+Increased Security - One Form of Identification Is Needed to Receive a VHIC

 What to do if you do not receive your VHIC